Broad Ripple Random Ripplings grew out of the Broad Ripple Gazette newspaper. It is the digital version available on the web and by email.

 My grandfather Girstle Hague was a mail carrier at the BR post office and a charter member of the American Legion Post #3.
 My grandmother Helen Dawson Hague worked at the Broad Ripple National Bank in Mustard Hall that became Fletcher Trust, then AFNB, then Bank One, and now Chase.
 My great grandparents John E. Hague and Nora Hague lived at 6148 N. College Avenue and 6170 Guilford Avenue.
 My great grandparents John Dawson and Nora Ringer Dawson lived at 6122 Carrollton Avenue.
 My 2nd great grandaunt and uncle, Sarah Coil Thompson and Hamlin Thompson, lived at 6116 Guilford Avenue.

 My uncle Glen Hague worked at TV News and at Hoster-Roberts Ford, which is now Passwater’s and the Old Pro’s Table.

 My great-grandfather (class of 1896), uncle (class of 1951), father (class of 1947), sister (class of 1970) and son all graduated from BRHS; I am class of 1978.
 My son John is BRHS class of 2006, was Assistant Band Director at BRHS, and now is band director at Crispus Attucks High School.
-As the president of the BRHS Alumni Association, he is an organizer of the BRHS reunions for the classes of the 1940’s through the 1950’s held the first Sunday each June at Riviera Club and of the annual Homecoming Celebration and Parade.
+As a baord member of the BRHS Alumni Association, he is an organizer of the BRHS reunions for the classes of the 1940’s through the 1950’s held the first Sunday each June at Riviera Club and of the annual Homecoming Celebration and Parade.

 For many years, I have wanted a newspaper that answered my questions.
 Where did that store go?
 Why were those people digging on the corner?
 What happens at that business?